40Digits/FortyDigits.Templating/README.md

 ## Overview

 FortyDigits.Templating is a client library targeting .NET 4.5 and above that aims to provide extremely fast string replacement in string templates that will be reused many times.
-When the template instance is created, it will generated a DynamicMethod to replace the tokens that were passed to the parser.
+When the template instance is created, it will generate a DynamicMethod to replace the tokens that were passed to the parser.
 The cost of generating a template with a render method that produces IL code at runtime is expensive, but when you reuse this same instance many times throughout your application it will quickly pay off.